-This course will provide a comprehensive orientation to Stenberg College and the program you have enrolled in.
-As with all new things, there will be some challenges and excitement; this course covers student success skills where you’ll learn effective study habits (specifically to improving both reading skills) based on your own personal learning style.
+This course will provide a comprehensive orientation to Stenberg College and your Practical Nursing Program.
+As with all new things, there will be some challenges and excitement; this course covers student success skills where you’ll learn effective study habits (specifically improving reading skills) based on your own personal learning style.
 Life skills exercises are also integral to the course, teaching accountability, teamwork, self-awareness and building an understanding of the impact you have on others.
-In addition, you will be taught how to effectively navigate and learn within the program’s online learning platform (Moodle).
+In addition, you will be taught how to effectively navigate and learn within the program’s hybrid model using the online learning platform (Moodle).

 Health promotion by definition includes: health enhancement, health protection, disease prevention, health restoration/recovery, care, and support.
 Health promotion is the process of enabling people to increase control over, and to improve, their health.
 It moves beyond a focus on individual behaviour towards a wide range of social and environmental interventions.
 (WHO, 2010).
-This course introduces the student to the concepts of health promotion, discusses the determinants of health, health inequities and develops a beginning knowledge of normal growth and development.
+This course introduces you to the concepts of health promotion, discusses the determinants of health, health inequities and develops a beginning knowledge of normal growth and development.

 This introductory course examines the principles of pharmacology required to administer medications in a safe and professional manner.
 Medication administration requires the application of the nursing process for clinical decision-making.
 Various routes of medication administration are introduced and complementary, Indigenous, alternative remedies, and polypharmacy across the lifespan are also explored.

-This introductory course provides the student with the foundations of disease and illness across the lifespan. students will gain an understanding of pathophysiological alterations of body systems.
+This introductory course provides you with the foundations of disease and illness across the lifespan.
+You will gain an understanding of pathophysiological alterations of body systems.
 Nursing management of disease and illness across the lifespan with an emphasis on interventions and treatment is also discussed.
 Cultural diversity in healing practices will be explored as well as the incorporation of evidenced informed practice.

-This course emphasizes the art and science of nursing, focusing on the development of basic nursing care and assessment. students will apply nursing knowledge through the practice of clinical decision making, nursing assessment skills, and nursing interventions aimed at the promotion of health, independence, and comfort.
-Classroom, laboratory, simulation, and other practice experiences will assist students to integrate theory from other Level One courses.
+This course emphasizes the art and science of nursing, focusing on the development of basic nursing care and assessment.
+You will apply nursing knowledge through the practice of clinical decision making, nursing assessment skills, and nursing interventions aimed at the promotion of health, independence, and comfort.
+Classroom, laboratory, simulation, and other practice experiences will assist you to integrate theory from other Level One courses.

-This first clinical experience provides the student with an opportunity to integrate theory from Level One coursework into practice. students will gain experience in various settings with a focus on the healthy client.
+This first clinical experience provides you with an opportunity to integrate theory from Level One coursework into practice.
+You will gain experience in various settings with a focus on the healthy client.
 Learning the role of the Practical Nurse, personal care skills, organization of care, focused assessment, beginning medication administration and professional communication are emphasized in this course.
-Prior to going out on their first consolidated practice experience, students will participate in a simulated lab where they will sharpen their critical thinking and decision making skills in a controlled environment.
+Prior to going out on your first consolidated practice experience, you will participate in a simulated lab where you will sharpen your critical thinking and decision making skills in a controlled environment.